sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 That makes `sint32` and `sint64` much better choices for signed values that are often small in magnitude.

 The CPU cost does not disappear, though.
 ZigZag still uses varint encoding after the signed-to-unsigned mapping.
-The encoder and decoder still need the continuation-bit loop.
+For negative values it can save both bytes and CPU by making the varints shorter, but the encoder and decoder still need the continuation-bit loop.

 ### 3. Fixed-Size Integers (`fixed` / `sfixed`)